wintercms/meta/release-notes/build-460.md

 - Added support for SparkPost mail driver
 - Added support for a string option to be provided to `October\Rain\Network\Http->setOption($option, $value)` as long as it corresponds to a valid `CURLOPT_` constant
 - Added `getConfig($value, $default = null)` method to the `Backend\Classes\ListColumn` class to mirror what's available on the `Backend\Classes\FormField` class
+- Added `order` option to the `relation` FormWidget to allow relation options to be ordered by a custom order statement.

 ## Bug Fixes:
 - Reverted improvements to table column width handling on Chrome (specifically for long unbroken text values in columns) introduced in Build 444 as it was causing other issues on mobile.